gintool/gin/README.md

 like `export JAVA_HOME="/usr/lib/jvm/java-17-oracle/jre"` as well as `update-alternatives` (Linux) to ensure that Gradle uses Java 17.

+### Important to note

+There are a couple of known issues that should be noted:

+* Gin often has issues when running on one of its dependencies <https://github.com/gintool/gin/issues/55>
+* Gin's profiler will not work with Windows and Java Flight Recorder on Gradle projects

 ### Installing and Building gin

 These instructions were tested on OS X and Ubuntu 22.04 LTS.